mattbrock/mattbrock/rabbitmq-cert-manager-k8s-gcp/README.md

-# Automated provisioning and deployment of RabbitMQ with cert-manager on a Kubernetes cluster within GCP (Google Cloud Platform)
+# Automated provisioning and deployment of RabbitMQ with cert-manager on a Kubernetes cluster in GKE within GCP

 **N.B.
 Use at your own risk!** These procedures will change and destroy your infrastructure.
 Only use if you understand what you are doing.